seanreed1111/sql-recipes/recipes.md

 |  4 | 2006-07-31 | 196 | 49 | 0.250 |
 |  5 | 2006-08-31 | 304 | 98 | 0.322 |
 +----+------------+-----+----+-------+
 The last column of the query result also shows the player’s batting average as of each date.
 This column is not stored in the table but is easily computed as the ratio of hits to at-bats.
 The result provides a general idea of how the player’s hitting performance changed over the course of the season, but it doesn’t give a very informative picture of how the player did during each individual month.
-To deterMINe that, it’s necessary to calculate relative differences BETWEEN pairs of rows.
+To determine that, it’s necessary to calculate relative differences BETWEEN pairs of rows.
 This is easily done with a self-join that matches each row n with row n +1 to calculate differences BETWEEN pairs of at-bats and hits values.
 These differences enable computation of batting average during each month:
 SELECT
 t1.id AS id1, t2.id AS id2,
 t2.date,